riarawal/webtech/README.md

 # webtech
-codes and testcases of web tech.
+codes with all testcases of web tech.